Call: 021 434 1030

 Developing a regular routine of eye hygiene is essential in the treatment of Blepharitis.
 It is important that you clean your eyelids every day, whether or not you are experiencing any symptoms.

 You should consider it part of your daily routine, like showering or brushing your teeth.
 Effective eye hygiene will reduce both the severity and frequency of symptoms.
-You should apply a warm compress (cloths or cotton wool warmed with hot water) to your closed eyelids.
-Gently rub the compress over your closed eyelids for two to three minutes.
-This will help loosen any crusting.

 At the beginning of treatment or if your symptoms are particularly severe, you may need to carry out this routine several times a day.
 Once symptoms are under control, it should only be necessary to clean your eyes once a day.